markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 In Section 13 we will cover how to deploy your mother that was trained on and needs to score big heavy data.

-We will introduce a new challenge and new data set to classify images using a convolution on neural network and then you will learn how to update your application to accommodate mothers that consume Big Data.
+We will introduce a new challenge and new data set to classify images using a convolution on neural network and then you will learn how to update your application to accommodate models that consume Big Data.

 You will also learn how to use a AWS S3 for large data sets.